Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 As you might have guessed, Particl is not a company, does not seek profit, and that’s only one of the key benefits to you.
 You will love it.

-**Don’t accept the self-service mentality and vote for a fair and level playing field of e-commerce.**
+**Don’t accept any more and go beyond the boundaries that limit you.**

 * :ref:`Save more money <Save More Money>` for the meaningful things in life to you.
 * :ref:`Gain security and privacy <Gain security and privacy>` and end the corporate surveillance which made you the product.